reusables/breakpoints.js/README.md

 # Breakpoints.js

 Javascript library that manages breakpoints on elements, toggling classes or executing logic on each element when the element matches the breakpoint.

-See the [demo](http://reusables.io/breakpoints.js/demo/index.html) for a full example.
+See the [demo](http://reusables.io/breakpoints.js/demo/index.html) for working examples.

 If you like this library, and want to see more, throw us some change on [Gratipay](https://gratipay.com/Reusables.io/)!